 No – you can’t.
 The Allotment Tenancy Agreement specifically prohibits sub or under letting of plots.
 If you’re struggling with your plot for any reason please contact the Town Council who may be able to halve your plot.

 Can my plot be taken away from me?

 If you fail to cultivate your plot, keeping it tidy and weed free, you will be served a warning letter.
 This gives you fair time to sort out any issues.
 However, if the plot continues to be poorly cultivated you will be sent a second warning letter followed by a Notice to Quit and the plot will be repossessed.
 If you discover you are having difficulty with the workload, please contact Chesham Town Council.

 What can I grow on my allotment?

-The plots are provided primarily for the growth of fruit and vegetables.
-Many people grow flowers alongside their produce which helps with pollination and improved the look of the site.
+Plots are provided primarily for the growth of fruit and vegetables.
+However, many people also grow flowers alongside their produce which helps with pollination and improves the look of the sites.

 Generally, though, we are happy for you to grow whatever you want on your allotment within reason and within the law!
 We would just ask that you consider your neighbouring tenants when deciding what to plant.

 Can I have a bonfire?

 Bonfires are permitted for burning garden waste only.
 Currently tenants are permitted to have bonfires, weather permitting, every day after 6:00pm, or after 4.00pm during the short winter months.
 Fires must be attended to at all times with due care and regard to neighbours.
 We also suggest that you have a hosepipe or water bucket available as a safety measure.

 Bonfires can cause concern for other plot holders and allotment site neighbours; therefore, we recommend you only have a bonfire if it is actually necessary, please see the Town Council’s Bonfire Guidelines (link) and ensure that you consider others when setting a bonfire and that you are check the bonfire pile for wildlife before lighting.